 Harrison was inspired to do police work following the 9/11 terrorism attacks.
 “I just felt the need to do something to help make a safer community,” he says.

 As a skilled software engineer, he initially offered his services to local law enforcement agencies in computer forensics.
 But he tired of lab work, so he changed course and became a reserve sheriff’s deputy.
 It was during his probationary period with Clackamas County that he came up with the idea of interfacing a voice-activated system with a patrol car’s technology.

 A grant from the National Institute of Justice allowed Harrison to create a prototype that he and other officers are now testing.
-Outside their cars, the deputies can send queries for information such as license plate checks directly to their vehicles' computers rather than use a radio to call dispatch.
+Outside their cars, the deputies can send queries directly to their vehicles’ computers rather than use a radio to call dispatch.